 It’s true that the COVID-19 vaccines arrived in record time, but the steps that were hurried “were essentially the paperwork,” Andrew Bradley, M.D., a vaccine expert and professor at the Mayo Clinic, explained in a media briefing.
 All of the vaccines available were tested in tens of thousands of people in clinical trials and rigorously evaluated for their safety and effectiveness.

 Scientists had a bit of a leg up from the beginning, which helped to accelerate the process.
 The virus that causes COVID-19 is related to other coronaviruses that have been under the microscope for years, including those that cause severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).
 “The knowledge gained through past research on coronavirus vaccines helped to accelerate the initial development of the current COVID-19 vaccines,” the Centers for Disease Control and Prevention (CDC) said.

 Investing in early manufacturing and distribution also got shots in arms faster than usual.
-Although two of the vaccines (Pfizer’s and Moderna’s) are a new type of vaccine, called mRNA (messenger ribonucleic acid), researchers have been studying the technology for decades across a range of diseases, including flu, Zika and rabies — even cancer.
-This type of vaccine delivers a set of instructions to the cells and teaches them to make a protein that then produces an immune response to the virus.
+Although two of the vaccines (Pfizer’s and Moderna’s) are a new type, called mRNA (messenger ribonucleic acid), researchers have studied the technology for decades across a range of diseases, including flu, Zika and rabies — even cancer.
+This type of vaccine delivers a set of instructions to the cells and teaches them to make a protein that produces an immune response to the virus.